 A beginners guide for starting a mobile coffee van business including plenty of handy tips.
 The guide is complete with a podcast interview with the owner of a new coffee business.
 It has been written by business mentors, in a simple way to help boost your business knowledge quickly.

 Why would you buy a coffee van business and not a Cafe?

 There are always cafes or coffee shops for sale, sometimes at attractive prices.
 Often you would be buying “a going concern” that rents premises and not buying any real estate.
 The price of some coffee shops is therefore, similar to buying a mobile coffee van, so which is best?

 A cafe will have a commercial lease and is in a fixed location.

-A lower lease amount usually equates to lower foot traffic, perhaps, explaining why the previous owner is selling.
+Tip: A lower lease amount usually equates to lower foot traffic and may explain why the previous owner is selling.

 It’s always worth investigating why a previous cafe has not worked in the location.
 Do not rely on the reason a commercial real estate agent tells you and do your own investigation.

 A poor location will probably always be a poor location.
 Customers are lazy and often will not walk down side streets or out of the way places.

 A cafe must have enough passing traffic to succeed.

 Commercial leases tend to be for several years with options to renew and maybe a significant legal and financial risk.